 Important considerations:

-- You can and you should store this parameter in a different storage location (SSO, Registry or others) and get this value using a scripting Functoid or custom functoid which can then be linked to the Database Lookup Functoid, like the:
+- You can, and you should store this parameter in a different storage location (SSO, Registry, or others) and get this value using a scripting Functoid or custom functoid which can then be linked to the Database Lookup Functoid, like the:

 - BTSNTSvc Config Get Functoid: This functoid allows you to get configuration parameters from BTSNTsvc.exe.config.
 If there is no section specified, the functoid reads from the AppSettings.

-- Windows Registry Config Get Functoid: This functoid allows you to get configuration parameters from Windows Registry.
+- Windows Registry Config Get Functoid: This functoid allows you to get configuration parameters from the Windows Registry.

 - Rule Engine Config Get Functoid: This functoid allows you to obtain a definition value from a Vocabulary in the Business Rules Engine.